Portfolio

 Speech-to-text is good now.
 The options for getting it are not.

-LanWhisper is what you get when you refuse to expose avoidable complexity.
 One installer per platform.
-A first-run wizard that asks which machine should do the transcribing.
-Automatic network discovery.
+Automatic network discovery of faster instances.
 No terminal, no IP addresses, no ports, no account.

 Process

-I started with a 15-line spec to Claude Code: menu-bar app, hold a hotkey, POST the audio to a hardcoded Whisper endpoint, paste the result at the cursor.
+I started with a 15-line prompt: menu-bar app, hold a hotkey, POST the audio to a hardcoded Whisper endpoint, paste the result at the cursor.
+That first version worked in an hour.
+It proved the basic idea worked.
+It was also pretty bad.

 An early draft of the preferences window, with every issue on one page: a raw URL field for the server, pynput-format hotkey fields, and the whole thing crammed onto a single crowded screen